ktaylor63/southeast/site/content/articles/steward-of-the-land.md

 “Prescribed burning is the number one tool for habitat management and the woodpeckers here today are benefitting from nearly a century of regular prescribed fire,” Spadgenske said.
 “As a biologist, it is a treat to visit a property with an abundance of native ground cover, Bachman’s sparrows, and wild quail.”

 “As a collateral benefit, a botanist discovered [American chaffseed](/wildlife/plants/american-chaffseed/), which is endangered as well, in about a dozen locations at Sehoy plantation.
-Those are the only known species of the plant in the state of Alabama,” he added.
+Those are the only known populations of the plant in the state of Alabama,” he added.

 {{< figure class="photo-center" src="/images/pages/american-chaffseed-april-punsalan.jpg" alt="A grassy plant with bright purple flowers and a fuzzy stalk." caption="American chaffseed.
 Photo by April Punsalan, USFWS." >}}